 It is well known that children of color are overrepresented in the United States child welfare system7.
-In 2013 for example, African American children made up approximately 14% of the U.S. child population but represented 24% of the foster care population^{8,9}.
+For example, in 2018 African American children made up approximately 13% of the U.S. child population but represented 22% of the foster care population^{8,9}.
 Disproportionate representation is striking across all levels of child welfare service and is particularly evident in substitute care.
-Pennsylvania is the sixth most populated state in the country, with a total of 12.8 million people10.
-According to a recent report by Pennsylvania Partnerships for Children, there were almost 23,000 Pennsylvania children living in foster care in 201511.
-Approximately thirty-five percent of these children are Black or African American, yet African American children comprise just under 14% of the state's child population^{9,11}.
-Caucasian children make up almost 75% of the state's child population and comprise approximately 41% of Pennsylvania's foster care
+Pennsylvania is the sixth most populated state in the country, with approximately 12.8 million people10.
+According to a recent report by Pennsylvania Partnerships for Children, there were 25,441 Pennsylvania children living in foster care in 201811.
+Approximately thirty-four